 On this page

-The City has the election judges needed for the November 2019 election.
 If interested in serving as an election judge in future elections, please complete the application to get placed on the mailing list.

 Election judge training links